afs/rdf-delta/docs/delta-server.md

 the storage for patch logs when they are created.

-The fault tolerant form uses [Apache Zookeeper](http://zookeeper.apache.org/) as its fault-tolerant storage for indexes and either Zookeeper or AWS S3 (or compatible) for storing the content of patches.
+The fault tolerant form uses [Apache Zookeeper](http://zookeeper.apache.org/) as its fault-tolerant storage for indexes and Zookeeper for storing the content of patches.

 The recommended deployment choices are using RocksDB storage (`--store`), with either a filesystem which should be on reliable storage or a backed up